Alpine Dachsbracke

 The Alpine Dachsbracke (Alpenländische Dachsbracke) is a small breed of dog of the scent hound type originating in Austria.
 The Alpine Dachsbracke was bred to track wounded deer as well as boar, hare, and fox.
 It is highly efficient at following a trail even after it has gone cold.
-The Alpine Dachsbracke is very sturdy, and Austria is said to be the country of origin.
+The Alpine Dachsbracke is very sturdy.

 Description

 Appearance

 This small dog has a slight resemblance to a Dachshund, with short legs (although longer than a dachshund's) and a long body.
 The coat is dense, short but smooth except for the tail and neck.
 The round eyes have a lively expression.
 Being very sturdy, the Alpine Dachsbracke is visibly robust and has a big boned structure.

 Preferred colors in competition are dark deer red with or without black hairs lightly interspersed.
 Black with red-brown markings on the head, chest, legs, feet, and tail are also permitted, as well as a white star on the chest (according to the American Rare Breed Association).
 The ideal height for dogs is 37–38 cm, and the ideal height for bitches is 36–37 cm.
 Strong limbs and feet, with black toenails and tight toes as well as strong elastic skin are features that judges look for in competition.
 They also look for a trotting gait.
 The top coat should be very thick, the undercoat dense and both closefitting to the body.